MystenLabs/sui/external-crates/move/documentation/book/src/modules.md

 }
 ```

-These named addreses commonly match the name of the [package](./packages.md).
+These named addresses commonly match the name of the [package](./packages.md).

 Because named addresses only exist at the source language level and during compilation,
 named addresses will be fully substituted for their value at the bytecode